PowerBankExpert.com is reader-supported. If you purchase products via the links on our site, we might earn affiliate commissions.

 So for a better understanding of the issue, let’s see some of the factors that affect battery lifespan in general.

-There are mainly two types of cell phone batteries that you might find in a cell phone: Lithium-ion (Li-Ion) or Lithium Polymer (Li-Poly).
+There are mainly two types of batteries that you might find in cell phones: Lithium-ion (Li-Ion) or Lithium Polymer (Li-Poly).
 These batteries differ in terms of chemical composition, weight, and size.

 Li-ion cell phone battery